TheConverseEngineer/FTC-BASE-CODE/README.md

 # FTC-BASE-CODE
 This repository serves as the base robot code for MT TECH FTC team.
-Check out the ReadMe for more details.
+Check out the code for more details.